Green-zy/A-Generalized-Constitutive-Model-for-Porous-Titanium-Alloy/README.md

 ![](https://github.com/Green-zy/A-Generalized-Constitutive-Model-for-Porous-Titanium-Alloy/blob/master/photos/output_8_0.png)

 By now, eight groups of supplementary data are created and combined.
-The data are saved in the variable <span style="background-color:#E0E0E0">data_supplement</span>.
+The data are saved in the variable `data_supplement`.